kaalam/document.source/jazz_reference/pages/vision_blocks_containers.md

 ---
 title: Blocks, Filestores and Containers
 summary: What is Jazz (part 1) Introduction to blocks, filestores and containers.
-These classes are the basement for all the Jazz magic.
+These classes are the basement for the "Jazz Magic".
 sidebar: mydoc_sidebar
 permalink: vision_blocks_containers.html
 ---